 Psst: Want the electronic version of this?
-Sign up for Personal Capital’s free dashboard, associate your bank accounts, and they’ll pull in all of this information and much more.
+Sign up for Empower’s free dashboard, associate your bank accounts, and they’ll pull in all of this information and much more.
 I’ve been using it for years, and love it!
 Then, take the guidance and ranges from the free How Am I Doing Financially Kit, and see how you’re doing.

 #2: Make a List of What You Feel Needs Work

 Oftentimes, we really do know what is and is not working.